chiyuki0325/blog/source/linux-cjk-font-test/index.md

 <div class="ui-mono">
 ```
-    This is a code block with "ui-monospace" font family.
+    This is a code block with "ui-monospace" font family and a fallback to "monospace" font-family.
     This font family is frequently used on GitHub or other websites.
 ```
 </div>